 This article was originally posted at https://www.ellischiropractic.co.uk/post/are-things-always-as-they-seem

-So, after tending to my cacti for almost a decade now without too much thought my brother recently pointed out to me that the flowers on the front of one of them were actually paper flowers that had been glued on.
-Now this came as a huge surprise to me but it got me thinking, are things always as they seem?
-And the way that this links back to my clinics and Chiropractic is something that has been brought up with me a number of times in the last few weeks by patients following a scan on their spine.
+After tending my cacti for almost a decade now without too much thought, my brother recently pointed out that the flowers on the front of one of them were actually paper flowers that had been glued on.
+This came as a huge surprise to me but it got me thinking, are things always as they seem?
+This links back to my clinics and Chiropractic is something that has been brought up with me a number of times in the last few weeks by patients following a X-Rays or MRI scans on their spine.

-So firstly I want to point out that this isn‘t a slight against radiologists or the fantastic work they do, their job is to read the scan and report the findings, but does what they find always link directly to the symptoms being felt by the patient.
+Firstly I want to point out that this isn‘t a slight against radiologists or the fantastic work they do, their job is to read the scan and report the findings, but does what they find always link directly to the symptoms being felt by the patient?
 The short answer is no.

 A 2015 literature review (1.) found that 30% of 20 year olds had a disc bulge and were totally asymptomatic, that percentage rose to 84% for those 80 years of age, it wasn‘t just disc bulges but many imaging based degenerative features were found in these participants with no pain or symptoms.

 So what does this tell us?
 Well one thing it tells us is that these features are part of the normal ageing process and shouldn‘t be feared as they are.
 It’s like saying to someone they have ‘degenerative face disease‘ because they have wrinkles.